callstack/repack/website/docs/code-splitting/local-vs-remote-chunks.md

 :::info

-In newer versions of Re.Pack's templates for Webpack config, `chunkIds` is set to `named` by default.
+In version `3.x`, Re.Pack's templates for Webpack config have `chunkIds` is set to `named` by default.

 :::